String cheese: Regional variants

+United Kingdom and Western Europe

-In the United Kingdom, a popular version of string cheese is a Cheese String manufactured by Kerry Dairy Ireland.
-The cheese is manufactured using grass fed cows milk which is matured into a mild flavour.
+In the United Kingdom and Ireland, a popular brand of string cheese is Cheestrings, manufactured by Kerry Dairy Ireland starting in 1996.
+The cheese is manufactured using grass-fed cows' milk which is matured.
 The cheese is heated, stretched and then cut to size for retailing.
+From 2004 to 2016, Kerry expanded their operations to continental Europe and currently export to France, Germany, Poland, Portugal, the Netherlands, Belgium, Austria, Spain and Italy.

+Cheestrings first appeared in the UK during the 90s and originally included cheddar, smoky bacon and pizza flavour.
+A later variant was the two-color Twister made from cheddar and mozzarella.
+The brand's mascot is a cartoon character called Mr. Strings.

 Central and Eastern Europe

 In Slovakia, korbáčiky are made, which is a salty sheep's milk cheese, available smoked or unsmoked.
 It is traditionally made by hand-pulling steamed sheep's cheese into strings and braiding them.
 Cow milk versions are also available.
 The town of Zázrivá is known as the center of the production of this cheese.
-Similar cheeses are found also in the adjacent regions of South Poland.
+Similar cheeses are found also in the adjacent regions of South Poland and the Czech Republic.

 West Asia

 In Turkey, the most common type of string cheese is dil peyniri ("tongue cheese"), a fresh white cheese made from cow's milk, traditionally in the provinces of Bilecik and Bursa.
 The stringy texture of dil becomes even more prominent when the cheese is melted.